doomer00/Pong/README.md

 - Player-versus-player gameplay
 - The bot will track the ball's y position
 - Diffculties based on bot's paddle speed
-- Press q to quit, r to restart

 ## Installation